 And any computer makes sense to backup photos and videos or even better as a tool to transfer and backup your content on an external hard drive.

 It is very nice to carry all your gear in a secure backpack.
 We have almost all our gear in one bag which makes it really easy and this is how we protect it as much as we can.
 The backpack we recommend can be used as a carry-on item and yet is big enough to contain almost all travel gadgets we talk about in this post.

 Never put any valuable gear in a bag that is not secure.
 Make sure to secure all bags with a lock.

-After writing about all our gear, we realised that we have a quite a lot of stuff 😀 However, we love it and makes it fun as we can choose what kind of content we would like to create.
+After writing about all our gear, we realized that we have quite a lot of stuff 😀 However, we love it and make it fun as we can choose what kind of content we would like to create.

 Hope you will find our article helpful and that you will create a lot of beautiful content.

 DISCLAIMER: Please note, that none of the products mentioned above are/were sponsored items.
 However, some of the links mentioned above are affiliate links and we will earn a little percentage of the sale if you purchase through our links at no extra cost to you.
 This helps us to keep our website running.
 We highly appreciate your support.